sampointer/sampointer/README.md

 If you've read this far then I can trust you enough to tell you I'm also the mystery operator of [runson.cloud][runson].
-The service aggregates [public IP address range manifests][ranges] from prominent cloud providers and CDNs and provides two different query interfaces over then.
+The service aggregates [public IP address range manifests][awsip] from prominent cloud providers and CDNs and provides two different query interfaces over then.
 The code for the service isn't public but the [libraries][digaws] [it is][digaz] [built on][digg] are.
 [`digaws`][digaws] was featured in the [Last Week In AWS newsletter][lastweek].